DmytroZubelevych/redis-multiregion/README.md

 ### High Availability and Failover

-Main purpose of Cross-Region DB clusters is high availability and failover capabilities at the data centre level: database is accessible even if one of Regions becomes unavailable.
-Thus, if one or more Regions fail cluster will be available depending on selected topology.
+Main purpose of Cross-Region DB clusters is high availability and failover capabilities.
+Thus, depending on the selected topology the cluster will keep working for:

+ - **Maximum performance** topology when one or two nodes fail

+ - **Maximum Reliability** topology when one, or two nodes fail or even one or two Regions become unavailable

+if one or two nodes fail in any Region or even whole Region fails the cluster will be available depending on selected topology.
 In case one of cluster nodes fails both topologies ensure no downtime cluster work.
 For the **Maximum Performance** topology upon cluster installation, customer is able to select "Primary" Region that should host Primary servers and "Secondary" Regions that should host Secondary database servers also known as **Replicas**.